 Some coded records are stored in a locked filing cabinet at (Argus House, Greenmount Office Park Harold’s Cross, Dublin 6W).
-Clients names are coded or discuised to protect identity.
+Client names are coded or disguised to protect identity.

 The key holder is …Ravind Jeawon… and the key is kept with this person at all times.

 Who has access to your records and why?

 Ravind Jeawon (access to his clients records for delivering therapy)